 The chances increase slightly as girls move through their teenage years, but breast cancer in this age group is still very rare.

 Between 2012 and 2016, the incidence rate for female breast cancer in 15- to 19-year-olds in the United States was

 Breast cancer tumors can feel different from the other normal lumps you might feel in your breasts.
 Here are some things that can indicate a lump may be cancerous:

 - It seems fixed to the chest wall and doesn’t move around.

-- It ranges in size from about the size of a pea to the width of an adult finger.
+- It ranges in size from about the size of a pea to several inches in diameter.

 - It might be painful.

 Nipple discharge and having the nipple invert inward are possible symptoms of breast cancer in adult women.
 However, they’re not very common in teens with cancer.